tag-background-image

 That superb season gave Norris his opportunity in F2 during the 2018 season, as he joined Carlain’s F2 team.
 He repaid their faith in the opening race of the season, winning from the pole in Bahrain.
 It would be his only win of the season, but consistent points scoring and podium finishes earned him second in the final standings behind George Russell.

-In February 2017, Norris became McLaren’s junior driver and conducted many tests for the British team in 2017.
-For the 2018 season, he was promoted to become McLaren’s test and reserve driver.
-But 2019 was the season where he made the jump to F1, as he teamed up with Carlos Sainz for his first F1 season.
+In February 2017, Norris became McLaren’s junior driver and conducted many tests for the British team.
+He was promoted to McLaren’s test and reserve driver in 2018.
+However, 2019 was the season where he made the jump to F1, as he teamed up with Carlos Sainz for his first F1 season.

-It was a positive showing from the British driver in his first year in the premier class of motorsport, with Norris scoring his first points in just his second race, taking P6 at the Bahrain Grand Prix.
-However, his first retirement was a race later, colliding with Daniil Kvyat at the Chinese Grand Prix.
+It was a positive showing from the British driver in his first year in the premier class of motorsport.
+Norris scored his first points in just his second race, taking P6 at the Bahrain Grand Prix.

 Some unfortunate reliability issues caused Norris to retire from races in promising positions in his debut season, with a hydraulics issue causing him to miss out on a seventh place at the French Grand Prix.
 At the Belgian Grand Prix, Norris was on course for his best finish, but on the final lap, an engine failure meant he had to pull over and stop the car while in P5.

-Despite these reliability issues that plagued his rookie season, Norris was still able to earn decent points finishes, earning a sixth place at the Austrian Grand Prix, along with reeling off three straight point finishes at the Italian, Singapore and Russian Grands Prix.
+Despite these reliability issues that plagued his rookie season, Norris still earned decent points finishes.
+He earned sixth place at the Austrian Grand Prix and reeled off three straight-point finishes at the Italian, Singapore, and Russian Grands Prix.

 A few more reliability issues hindered Norris’ final stretch of the season, along with a collision with fellow rookie Alex Albon at the Japanese Grand Prix.
 But three consecutive points finishes ended a solid debut season for Norris, as he finished with 49 points, 47 less than his teammate Sainz.
 However, Norris out-qualified the Spaniard 11 times in the 21-race season, highlighting his lightning pace.